AlphaGit/alphas-manifesto-blog/_posts/2015-01-03-faceted-searches-with-mongodb-and-mongoose.md

 ![]({{ site.baseurl }}/assets/mongo-faceted-logo-300x290.png)

 Some people in Latin-America may remember an old _Yupi_ ad where a woman was complaining on how difficult using the internet was. "_It's so difficult.
 So complicated!
 There must be something better._" (In Spanish, of course.)
 Cheesy as it sounds, H&auml;ndel Messiah's "Hallelujah" sonorously invaded the screen.
-Don't believe me? <a href="https://www.youtube.com/watch?v=oI1Tjeh4_D8">See for yourself</a>.
+Don't believe me?
+[See for yourself](https://www.youtube.com/watch?v=oI1Tjeh4_D8).

 That's how I felt when I was investigating what's the best approach to achieve faceted searches in MongoDB.
 But I found something better.
 Let me show it to you.